MultiQC/MultiQC/.github/CONTRIBUTING.md

 ```
 13. Tell UPPMAX about the new version and ask for the module system to be updated.
 14. Create new demo reports for the website and upload.
+15. Describe new release on [SeqAnswers thread](http://seqanswers.com/forums/showthread.php?p=195831#post195831)
+16. Tweet that new version is released
-15. Update version numbers to new dev version in `setup.py` and `docs/README.md`
+17. Update version numbers to new dev version in `setup.py` and `docs/README.md`
-16. Add a new section in the changelog for the development version
+18. Add a new section in the changelog for the development version
-17. Commit and push.
+19. Commit and push.
 Continue making more awesome :metal: